folio-org/stripes-testing/README.md

 #### openApp

 openApp is a helper function that will open the page of a given UI module.
-If the test script pass it's version of to openApp, then openApp will log the version of the test as well as the version of the module under test.
+If the test script passes it's version to openApp, then openApp will log the version of the test as well as the version of the module under test.

 The UI module can find 'openApp' in 'helpers' and its own version in 'meta'.